ArunrajAdlee/E-Commerce_App/Front-End/README.md

 What is needed for front end

 - To start the react App, cd Comp354_Project/Front-End
+- type "npm install" to download the node modules
 - type "npm run dev" in terminal, the browser should launch

 My IDE settings, not totally necessary